devleaks/cockpitdecks-docs/docs/Extending/Development/Reference/Glossary.md

 Cockpitdecks allow a designer to create and use any web deck, in the context of the Cockpitdecks application.

+Formerly, *Web Decks* were called *Virtual Decks*, in the context of Cockpitdecks, both names can be used interchangeably.

 # Layout

 A Layout is a collection of pages that can be displayed on a deck.
 On startup, a deck must tell Cockpitdecks which Layout it is going to use.